Connect with us

 LeFlore County, where Greenwood-LeFlore Hospital is located, has seen nearly fifteen percent (15%) of its population leave over the last decade.

-The second pain point for rural hospitals from real changes in how health care is delivered.
+The second pain point for rural hospitals comes from real changes in how health care is delivered.
 The era of medical treatment or surgeries followed by long hospital stays is largely over.
 Outpatient care is the new normal, meaning lower bed utilization rates.

 The Rise of Ambulatory Surgical Centers